SVAIGBA/paper_list/constituency_parsing/README.md

 >> David Gaddy, Mitchell Stern, Dan Klein
 >> PTB

+>#### Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)-2018: [Extending a Parser to Distant Domains Using a Few Dozen Partially Annotated Examples](./paper/P18-1110.pdf)
+>> Vidur Joshi, Matthew Peters, Mark Hopkins
+>> Brown, PTB

 ## 2017

 >#### Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)-2017: [A Minimal Span-Based Neural Constituency Parser](./paper/P17-1076.pdf)